Listen to this article:

 If you forget this guideline and accidentally use fabric softener, don’t worry!
 Your gear isn’t totally ruined.
 The best course of action is to wash the items again without fabric softener and they should go back to the normal sweat-wicking levels once the softener is cleaned off.

 Avoid Mixing with Cotton

 Keep Lulu gear separate from towels, hoodies, and cotton leggings.
-If you have any of Lululemon’s products made of Luon® fabric (such as the Define Jacket, Cool Racerback Tank Top, Men’s Discipline Pant, and others), you’ll definitely want to avoid washing it with cotton.
-Although this fabric is designed to be cotton-like soft, it is a special sweat-wicking stretchy fabric that attracts fluff.
-Washing with cotton (especially towels) may result in a lint-mess on your Luon® gear.
+If you have any of lululemon’s products made of Luon® fabric (such as the Define Jacket, Cool Racerback Tank Top, Men’s Discipline Pant, and others), you’ll definitely want to avoid washing it with cotton.
+Although this fabric is designed to be cotton-like and soft, it is a special sweat-wicking stretchy fabric that attracts fluff.
+Washing with cotton (especially towels) may result in a lint mess on your Luon® gear.

 When in Doubt, Cold Wash Air Dry

 The best bet for most of lululemon clothes is simply machine washing in cold water or a delicate cycle and then laying flat to dry.
 This is the best way to preserve the lifespan of stretchy LYCRA® fibers and help hold the perfect shape of your workout gear.